Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 What financial reports should a marketing agency review monthly?

 At minimum: a clean P&L, a balance sheet, and a cash flow view—paired with a KPI summary that explains the “why,” not just the totals.
+These reports provide a comprehensive view of the company’s finances and form the foundation for effective financial planning.

 The monthly rhythm matters as much as the reports: